retaildevcrews/istio/Notes.md

     3. Before the deployment, there are no burst header when we curl/http ngsa endpoint
     4. After deployment, we have burst metrics (describe a little?)
     5. Internally burstmetrics service is called by wasm filter: `curl http://localhost:30081/burstmetrics/default/ngsa`, describe `default` and `ngsa`
+    6. Explain the current working item: using service dns name to call burstmetrics service.
+       Currently we are using deployment name (assuming its same as HPA name) and calling BMS with that info
     > ?
 Any questions so far?
 5. [J/K ~8min] Now lets do a load test (describe how we are running the load)
     1. Run the load test